ufrisk/pcileech/readme.md

 * Push files [Linux, Windows, macOS*].
 * Patch / Unlock (remove password requirement) [Windows, macOS*].
 * Easy to create own kernel shellcode and/or custom signatures.
+* Connect to a remote LeechService over the network.
 * Even more features not listed here ...

 \*) macOS High Sierra is not supported.